twiddlingbits/twr-wasm/docs/api/api-typescript.md

 # TypeScript-JavaScript API to load and call Wasm
 This section describes the twr-wasm TypeScript/JavaScript classes that you use to load your Wasm modules, and to call C functions in your Wasm modules.

 `class twrWasmModule` and `class twrWasmModuleAsync` have similar APIs.
 The primary difference is that `class twrWasmModuleAsync` proxies functionality through a Web Worker thread, which allows blocking C functions to be called in your WebAssembly Module.
+The `Async` part of `twrWasmModuleAsync` refers to the ability to `await` on a blocking `callC` in your JavaScript main thread, when using `twrWasmModuleAsync`.

 ## class twrWasmModule
 ~~~